-Spending money to acquire customers that leave the bank is not only frustrating but, it's expensive!
-Once effective onboarding and cross-selling systems are installed, banking institutions need a way to predict which customers are at risk of leaving so they can take decisive actions to keep attractive customers.
+Spending money to acquire customers who leave the bank is not only frustrating it's also expensive!
+Once effective onboarding and cross-selling systems are installed, financial institutions need a way to predict which customers are at risk of leaving so they can take decisive actions to keep attractive—i.e., profitable—customers.
 It's a three-step process:

 - Predict who is at risk of leaving

 In this post we'll talk about a few things that machine-learning can tell us about who is likely to leave a bank.

 Figure 1 plots a few characteristics that differentiate customers who are at high and low risk of attrition.

 The plot shows the following common characteristics of customers at high risk of attrition:

 - Low tenure